 Lewis, too, takes a hardcore stance on rub.
 “A rub does not take the place of salt and pepper, and it never will,” he says.
 He heavily salts and peppers his meats, using a brown-sugar-based rub with a careful hand.

 The pork gets this high-then-low and salt-heavy treatment.
 Lewis pulls his pork by hand.
 He laments poor souls who machine-pull, which results in “minced baby food.”
 At JL Smokehouse, pulling pork to order is sacrament.
 Doing so, Lewis ardently believes, retains juices and prevents dryness.
 “Take your meat off your bones and see how long you last,” Lewis says.

 Lewis’ brisket is very good.
 The modesty of his surroundings — that Igloo cooler, the dusty, half-covered backyard with spilled cords of oak and mesquite — seems to seep into his meat.
 His brisket has hot buttery dissolve and an endearing abrasiveness, the punch of mesquite and ample black pepper, aggressive flavors where less brash joints might try to pull back and showcase the complexity of the meat (in the voguish central Texan style), the finer points and filigrees.

 Lewis comes from a different world.
 And coming from a different world, he does things differently.

 One of the best things to eat at JL Smokehouse is a Chicago-style hot dog.
 Unlike most, he doesn’t put a light smoke on his links.
 He goes full bore and builds a small ash bomb, the smoky flavor smoldering in your mouth and fading to nothing slowly, like a song.
 With cabbage, celery, and peppers, with chile flakes and a cloud-soft roll, this sandwich is pure glory.

-Ribs are one of Lewis’s standouts.
-His rib tips are delicious in a humble way, and by far the most rustic menu item.
-They are mildly fragrant, glazed with sauce, and loaded with chewy knobs of cartilage — all part of the experience.
-Lewis ate rib tips in his sharecropping days.
+Rib tips are one of Lewis’s standouts, delicious in a humble way, and by far the most rustic menu item.
+They are mildly fragrant, glazed with sauce, and loaded with knobs of cartilage — all part of the experience.
+Lewis ate rib tips back in his sharecropping days.
 Throwaway cuts like rib tips were tossed to poorer folks like him.
 Through barbecue, through the alchemy of smoke and fire, talented cooks made tough meats melt.